kogrees/Student_Analysis/README.md

 # Student_Analysis

-General Insight :-

-Access to resources: Students with fewer resources attend school more regularly and score less on exams, possibly due to increased reliance on school for learning.

-Distance from home: Closer proximity to school leads to better attendance and higher exam scores, reducing barriers to academic success.

-Internet access: Students with internet access perform significantly better, with more students scoring above 80%, highlighting the importance of online resources.

-Learning disabilities: While learning disabilities slightly reduce exam scores, they have a much larger impact on attendance, indicating barriers to consistent school engagement.

-Parental education: Higher parental education correlates with better scores, but most high-performing students have Less Parental education.

-Exam scores (previous vs. final): Final exam average scores are lower but more balanced, with fewer students scoring extremely high or low compared to previous exams.

-Motivation: Students with medium motivation study the most, suggesting a balanced approach to effort and time investment yields the best outcomes.

-Teacher quality: Better teacher quality leads to higher exam scores and reduced study time, indicating that effective teaching enhances learning efficiency.

-School type (public vs. private): Public school students tend to score higher, though the difference in success rates between public and private schools is small.

-Parental involvement: Greater parental involvement results in higher exam scores and less study time, showing the importance of family support in academic achievement.

 Insights on students with 95+ score and < 60:-

 |------------------------------------|---------------------------------------------|--------------------------------------------------|
 | Attribute                          | 95+ Score Students (Toppers)                | ≤ 60 Score Students                              |